ncbi/cxx-toolkit/pages/ch_conn.md

 The real type of the data channel can be obtained via a call to [CONN\_GetType()](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CONN_GetType).

-***Note***: In the above example, the client has no assumption of how the data actually passed to the server.
+[Note](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=Note): In the above example, the client has no assumption of how the data actually passed to the server.
 The server could be of any type in principle, even a stand-alone server, which was used in the request/reply mode of one-shot transactions.
 If necessary, such wrapping would have been made by the dispatching facility as well.

 The next-to-last parameter of the extended constructor is the network info, described in the section devoted to the [HTTP connector](#ch_conn.Connection_related_parameters).
 The service connector uses all fields of this structure, except for [http\_user\_header](#ch_conn.Connection_related_parameters), and the following assumptions apply: